ngs-lang/ngs-ipython-extension/README.md

 ## Handling of variables
 Python defined variables will be sent to ngs context and can be used inside the scripts

-On the return from ngs, the python context will be updated with the newer values
+On the return from ngs, the Python context will be updated with the newer values